AddioElectronics/Hello-CLR-CLI/README.md

     static String^ GetNativeString();
 };
 ```
-The sealed abstract just means it is a static class.
-You can define full non-static classes to be used in C# as well.
+The `sealed abstract` just means it is a static class.
+I decided to use a static class for this situation, but regular class objects that are defined in CLR can be used in C# as well.

 To call `GetNativeString()` from C#, is exactly the same as calling any regular static class.
 ManagedConsole calls it like `string str = CallNative.GetNativeString();`

-You might notice the ^ after String.
-This is not a C++ std::String, it is a managed string, just like in C#.
+You might notice the **^** after String.
+This is not a C++ *std::String,* it is a managed string, just like in C#.
-The ^ operator is just a pointer to managed memory, and all managed object variables must be declared with it.
+The **^** operator is just a pointer to managed memory, and all managed variables must be declared with it.
-If we look inside CallNative.cpp from inside ClrDll, you can see how a C string (const char*) is converted to managed.
+If we look inside *CallNative.cpp* from inside ClrDll, you can see how a C string (const char*) is converted to managed.
 ``` C++
 const char* cstr = GetString();
 String^ mstr = gcnew String(cstr);
 ```
-`GetString()` is a regular C++ function, exported like a regular C++ DLL inside of NativeDll, and just contains `return "Hello Native!\r\n";`.
+`GetString()` is a regular C++ function, exported like a regular C++ DLL inside of *NativeDll,* and just contains `return "Hello Native!\r\n";`.
 `gcnew` may be a new operator to you, it works exactly like `new` in C#, it creates a managed object which is managed by the garbage collector.

 ### Calling from C++